kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

 To verify that you can connect to your app via mutual TLS (mTLS), you can install the Bookinfo app in your cluster and set up an upstream and a virtual service to route incoming requests to that app.

-1. Install the Bookinfo app in your cluster.
+1. If you haven't already, Install the Bookinfo app in your cluster.
    ```shell
    kubectl apply -f samples/bookinfo/platform/kube/bookinfo.yaml
    ```